 Training exercises would result in no impacts to geology and soils and adverse, minor, and short-term impacts to surface topography.
 The impacts would be minimal on a site chosen within specified parameters.
 Alternative 1 would contribute the greatest impact because training exercises would occur more often.
 Alternative 2 would contribute the same types of minor impacts, but less than Alternative 1 because training exercises would occur less frequently.
 Similar impacts would occur from the Jaded Thunder and Camp Ethan Allen Exercises.
 Therefore, the Action Alternatives would contribute an increment to the overall minor cumulative impact.
-However, the exercises would most likely not be performed simultaneously or at the same site.
-Impacts under Alternative 3 (No Action Alternative), would have similar contribution to cumulative impacts.
-Once specific sites are selected, the tiered NEPA analysis will evaluate sites for cumulative impacts to geology and soils.
+However, the exercises are not likely to be performed simultaneously or at the same site.
+Impacts under Alternative 3 (No Action Alternative) would have similar contribution to cumulative impacts.
+When sites are selected, the appropriate environmental review would evaluate sites for cumulative impacts to geology and soils.